 - Average time on site.

 - Bounce rate.

 There are three pricing tiers.
 The $14/month Standard plan, the $44/month Business plan, and the $114/month Enterprise plan.

 Hitsteps offers real-time analytics with features.
-Such as heatmaps, page analysis, company profiles, profile visualizing, reports, and more.
+Such as heatmaps, page analysis, company profiles, profile visualisation, reports, and more.

 There are five pricing tiers.
 The Free plan, the $4.99/month Starter plan, the $9.99/month Basic plan, the $21.99/month Pro plan, and the $49.99/month Ultimate plan:

 Kissmetrics offers powerful analytics and funnel-analysis software.
-That helps you better understand customer behavior and automate customer engagement.
+That helps you better understand customer behaviour and automate customer engagement.